 Is the agent a National Association of Realtors (NAR) member, and have I verified their Realtor designation on the NAR's website?

-The distinction of a Realtor carries significant weight in the real estate industry.
+The real estate sales distinction of a Realtor signals that the person has a real estate agent license and adheres to the National Association of Realtors' ethical standards.
 This designation signals that the person has a real estate agent license and is a member of the National Association of Realtors (NAR), adhering to its stringent code of ethics.

 - National Association of Realtors (NAR) in Puerto Rico: Agents in Puerto Rico who use the Realtor® designation have committed to the ethical practice and professional standards as defined by the NAR.
 This commitment fosters trust and ensures high-quality service in real estate transactions.
 The NAR's influence extends into Puerto Rico, promoting standardized professionalism and ethical conduct among its members.

 - Verification Process: For clients in Puerto Rico seeking to confirm an agent's Realtor® status, the NAR's official website remains the primary resource.
 This platform allows users to search for and verify real estate professionals' membership status.
-Utilizing this tool ensures that the agent has pledged to uphold the comprehensive ethical guidelines mandated by the NAR, which is particularly reassuring in a diverse and dynamic real estate market like Puerto Rico's.
+Utilizing this tool ensures that the agent has pledged to uphold the comprehensive ethical guidelines mandated by the NAR, which is particularly reassuring in a diverse and dynamic Puerto Rican real estate market.

 3. Investigating Experience and Specialization